jsafrane/kubernetes/docs/proposals/volume-provisioning.md

     controller binds the claim and volume together and carries on normally.
 2. If no volume is found for the claim, the controller will attempt to determine a storage class for the volume
-3. If no storage class is found, the controller eventually retries finding a storage class
+3. If no storage class is found, the controller goes back to step 1. and periodically retries finding a matching volume or storage class again until a match is found.
+The claim is `Pending` during this period
 4. All provisioners are in-tree; they implement an interface called `ProvisionableVolumePlugin`, which has a method called `NewProvisioner` that returns a new provisioner.
 5. The provisioner's `Provision` method has the same responsibility as it does now, but it is now passed both the claim and storage class as parameters
-6. If `Provision` returns an error, the controller stops trying to provision
+6. If `Provision` returns an error, the controller goes back to step 1., i.e. it will retry provisioning periodically
 7. If `Provision` returns no error, the controller creates the returned `api.PersistentVolume`, already bound to the claim
   1. If the create operation for the `api.PersistentVolume` fails, it is retried
-  2. If the create operation never succeeds, the controller attempts to delete the provisioned volume and creates an event on the claim
+  2. If the create operation does not succeed in reasonable time, the controller attempts to delete the provisioned volume and creates an event on the claim

 ## Proposed Design